 - Your dermatologist recommends it based on your pattern and stage

-Tracking Your 5-ARI Progress with Track Hair
+Tracking Your 5-ARI Plan with Track Hair

 Here’s how to track your 5-ARI regimen with Track Hair: